-President Trump's other insensitive comments on race, ethnicity
+President Trump's other insensitive comments on race and ethnicity

 The President didn't name Warren in his remarks.

-Pocahontas was a 17th century historical figure, and using her name in an intentionally disparaging way insults native peoples and degrades their cultures.
+Conservatives have previously criticized Warren for claiming she is part Native American, and Warren's heritage became an issue during her Senate campaigns.
+Pocahontas was a 17th-century historical figure, and using her name in an intentionally disparaging way insults native peoples and degrades their cultures.

-Note: This story has been updated to reflect additional reporting.